syncfusion-content/blazor-docs/blazor/installation/offline-installer/how-to-install.md

 3. After reading the License Terms and Privacy Policy, check the "**I agree to the License Terms and Privacy Policy**" check box.
 Click the Next button.

 4. Change the install and sample locations here.
 You can also change the Additional settings.
-Click Next\Install to install with the default settings.
+Click Next/Install to install with the default settings.

    ![Web Offline Installer Settings Wizard](images/webofflineinstaller-4.png)